Stabilizing an ultracold Fermi gas against Fermi acceleration to superdiffusion through localization

-As a measure for the cloud's spatial extension, we use the inverse participation width (IPW), a statistical observable that we introduced in Ref.~\cite{barbosa_what_2023}.
+We use the inverse participation width (IPW), a statistical observable introduced in our previous work Ref.~\cite{barbosa_what_2023S}, as a measure for the cloud's spatial extension.
 For that, we calculate the histogram of an absorption image taken at time $t$, approximating the particle's position probability density function (PDF), and extract its width $w(t)$ as the full range between the largest and lowest recorded densities.
 As camera noise is present and influences the recorded histogram, we have to take it into account.
 For that, we also extract the width $w_\mathrm{noise}$ of a histogram of a noisy image without any atoms but otherwise identical statistics.
-More precisely, the recorded histogram will be the convolution of the noise-free distribution, which is a bimodal function for most settings, with the PDF of the camera noise.
+More precisely, the recorded histogram will be the convolution of the noise-free distribution, a bimodal function for most settings, with the PDF of the camera noise.
 In cases such as ours, $w(t) - w_\mathrm{noise}$ will then be a good approximation for the sample's peak density $n(0, t)$.
-Assuming that the cloud spreads as $n(0, t) \propto N(t) / \sigma$, we get the cloud variance from IPW as
+Assuming that the cloud spreads as $n(0, t) \sim N(t) / \sigma$, we get the cloud variance from IPW as

-where we already inserted the prefactor $1/2\pi$ from a Gaussian function to allow a quantitative analysis of the diffusion coefficient.
-We emphasize that the prefactor choice is not important for our conclusions made, because even using a box distribution (which is obviously significantly different from our cloud shape), for example, will yield $1/4$ which is still somewhat comparable to $1/2\pi \approx 0.16$.
+Here, we have already inserted the squared prefactor $1/2\pi$ from a Gaussian function to allow a quantitative analysis of the diffusion coefficient.
+We emphasize that the prefactor choice is unimportant for our conclusions because even using a box distribution (which is obviously significantly different from our cloud shape), for example, will yield $1/4$, which is still somewhat comparable to $1/2\pi \approx 0.16$.
 The coefficient can therefore be extracted with an uncertainty of order unity.
-To determine the diffusion exponent quantitatively, only $n(0, t) \propto N(t) / \sigma$ needs to be valid.
-For details about IPW as well as its regimes of validity and a comparison with established observables, see Ref.~\cite{barbosa_what_2023}.
+To determine the diffusion exponent quantitatively, only $n(0, t) \sim N(t) / \sigma(t)$ needs to be valid.
+For details about IPW, its regimes of validity, and a comparison with established observables, see Ref.~\cite{barbosa_what_2023S}.